+Write

+Writes to location 1.

 Fetch

-Accesses at execution address.
+Accesses at exect ution address.

-Any accesses of the specified type will activate the trace data collection.
+Any accesses of the spec ified type will activate the trace data collection.

+Match data

 Enables matching of the accessed data.
 Choose between:

+Value Specify a data value.

+Mask Specify which part of the value to match (word, halfword, or byte).

-Use the Match data options in combination with the Read/Write, Read, or Write access types for data.
-This option can be useful when you want a trigger when a variable has a certain value.
+- ons in combination with the Read/Write, Read, or Write access n can be useful when you want a trigger when a variable has a

-Note: The Match data options are only available when using a Cortex-M device.
-For Cortex-M devices, only one breakpoint with Match data can be set.
-Such a breakpoint uses two breakpoint resources.
+ptions are only available when using a Cortex-M device.
+For one breakpoint with Match data can be set.
+Such a breakpoint urces.

+Size

-Controls the size of the address range, that when reached, will trigger the start of the trace data collection.
-Choose between:
+Controls the size of the a trace data collection.
+Cho ddress range, that when reached, will trigger the start of the bose between:

+Auto

-Sets the size automatically.
+Sets the size auto matically.
 This can be useful if Trigger at contains a variable.

+Manual

+Specify the size of of the breakpoint range manually.

+Trigger range

-Shows the requested range and the effective range to be covered by the trace data collection.
-The range suggested is either within or exactly the area specified by the Trigger at and the Size options.
+ge and the effective range to be covered by the trace data gested is either within or exactly the area specified by the options.